1. Home

 8. Sleep disturbance.

-4. Student-athlete must receive written clearance from their physician that student is asymptomatic and may begin the graduated return-to-play protocol.
-School personnel (athletic trainer, school nurse, coach, etc. may consult with school/team physician after medical clearance is given from student-athlete’s physician).
+7. Student-athlete must receive written clearance from any physician trained in the evaluation and management of concussions that the student is asymptomatic and may begin the graduated return-to-play protocol below.
+School personnel (athletic trainer, school nurse, coach, etc.) shall consult with school/team physician after written clearance is given from any physician.

 Graduated Return to Competition and Practice Protocol

-A. After written medical clearance is given stating that the student athlete is asymptomatic, the student-athlete may begin a graduated individualized return-to-play protocol:
+1. After written medical clearance is given stating that the student athlete is eligible to return and asymptomatic, the student-athlete may begin a graduated individualized return-to-play protocol that is in accordance with the Six-Step Return to Play Progression developed by the CDC:

 Step 2: Light aerobic exercise, which includes walking, swimming, or stationary cycling, keeping the intensity less than 70% maximum percentage heart rate: no resistance training.
 The objective of this step is increased heart rate;